Abishek721/Abishek721/README.md

 - 👋 Hi, I’m @Abishek.S
-- 👀 I’m interested in software development and coding.
+- 👀 I’m interested in data engineering  and coding.
-- 🌱 I’m currently learning python,SQL,and web frameworks for python such as flask,Django and i am getting into
+- 🌱 I’m currently learning python,SQL,and web frameworks for python such as Django and i am getting into
-- world of cloud architecture and learning AWS.
+- world of cloud architecture and learning MicrosoftAzure.
+- In the side of Data Science and Data Analytics I have developed knowlege About Pyspark Library.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...